Superradiance in acoustic black hole: semi-analytical and Simulation Analysis

 \section{semi-analytical and Simulation Analysis}

 In this section, we perform semi-analytical and COMSOL simulations to study the superradiance relation of the sound wave angular frequency and cylinder/ABH angular velocity.
 The two methods obtain amplification factors for a cylinder and ABH, respectively, and agree well.
-First of all, we give a brief introduction to the analysis methods to ensure the consistency of the theoretical and simulation analysis.
+First, we provide a brief overview of the analytical methods to ensure consistency between the theoretical and simulation analyses.

 \textbf{Semi-analytical analysis:} We use Eq. (\ref{eq.
 13}) to calculate amplification factor, for semi-analytical calculation

 \textbf{Simulation analysis:} In this paper, COMSOL software is used to simulate the acoustic superradiant phenomenon occurring in a fluid domain, and the amplification factor $\rho _{s}$ of the cylinder or ABH is obtained by setting appropriate boundary conditions with the pressure acoustic module and Delany-Bazley-Miki model \cite{1970DEM,199019}.
 The amplification factor $\rho _{s}$ is the ratio between the background sound pressure level and the scattered sound pressure level.